GMAT Question Types

 Analytical Writing & Integrated Reasoning

-The Analytical Writing Assessment (AWA) section is the first part of the GMAT and consists of one 30-minute essay, Analysis of an Argument.
+The Analytical Writing Assessment (AWA) section consists of one 30-minute essay, Analysis of an Argument.
 The Integrated Reasoning (IR) section offers four question types: graphics interpretation, multi-source reasoning, table analysis, and two-part analysis.
 You are given 30 minutes to address 12 questions, an average of 2 minutes 30 seconds per question.
 Most questions are accompanied by two or three sub-questions to answer.

 The quantitative section consists of Problem Solving (PS) and Data Sufficiency (DS) question types.
 You have 75 minutes to answer 37 questions, an average just above 2 minutes per question.
 The PS and DS questions are intermingled, not presented as separate blocks of questions.
 You can expect 19 to 22 PS questions and 15 to 18 DS questions out of the 37.
 Both PS and DS questions rely on arithmetic, algebra, and geometry concepts, both in word-problem and non-word-problem formats.
 This is discussed in more detail on the Problem Solving page.
 These concepts are interspersed throughout the 37 math questions; they do not appear in discrete blocks.
 Several questions, particular more difficult questions, make use of multiple concepts.